vishnukumarkvs/notes/DNS.md

 - NS: nameserver record
 - TXT: plain text, for domain ownership
 - PTR (Pointer) : reverse dns - opposite of A record - ip to domain mapping - used for verification
-- SOA : Mandatory recor
+- SOA : Mandatory record - State Of Authority

 tls cert verification
 certigo connect